 Science is a core subject that pupils study from Year 7 until Year 11.
-Pupils are taught for three hours a week in Years 7, 8 and 9 and 4 hours a week in Years 10 and 11.
+Pupils are taught for seven hours a fortnight in Years 7 and 8 and eight hours a fortnight in Years 9, 10 and 11.

-We have a wealth of combined experience with six full time teachers and a dedicated technician within the department.
+We have a wealth of combined experience with eight full-time teachers and a dedicated technician within the department.

 The department is extremely well resourced; we have five dedicated laboratories and a wide variety of apparatus and equipment.
 There is a real focus on practical work throughout our curriculum and we endeavour to make Science lessons fun and exciting whilst teaching pupils to become more responsible and develop useful skills.
 The department works closely with local primary schools to enhance the learning of our younger pupils.

 In Key Stage 3, pupils follow the Exploring Science scheme of learning, which leads into the key stage 4 GCSE courses.

 In Key Stage 4, pupils study Edexcel Combined Science which covers all three science disciplines and awards two GCSE grades.
 There is also an option for further study of the separate Science at GCSE, where pupils would be awarded 3 GCSEs: Biology, Chemistry and Physics.

 A Curriculum Summary document for Science can be found by Clicking Here.